 There is an urgent need for anti-COVID-19 drugs to address the global medical emergency.
-Many drugs are currently tried with empirical clinical knowledge and few of them are in practice along with some contradictions.
-Many Drug repurposing reports are available but those are mainly focused on a single target.
-The study represented the holistic approach of targeting multiple targets with a combination of FDA approved drugs.
-The proposed blend drugs includes, Elbasvir, Ledipasvir, Paritaprevir and Velpatasvir which currently used for HCV treatment.
+Several drugs are currently employed with empirical clinical knowledge along with some contradictions.
+Many drug repurposing reports are available but those are mainly concentrated on a single target.
+The present study directed with a holistic approach of targeting multiple COVID19 proteins with a mixture of FDA approved drugs.
+The proposed blend drugs include Elbasvir, Ledipasvir, Paritaprevir, and Velpatasvir which currently used for HCV treatment.
 Inclusion anti-inflammatory Antrafenine and anti-migraine Ergotamine drugs can be effective for dual action of inflammation reduction and COVID19 inhibition.
-The proposed combination of drugs targeted for both non-structural and structural proteins which will be able to reduce COVID19 infection process and also manage viral multiplication process.
+The anticipated combination of drugs acting on both non-structural and structural proteins therefore, can be able to reduce the COVID19 infection process and also reduce viral multiplication.
 The present study can be immediacy explore further by medical, pharm and research experts effectively to find out the best strategy for anti-COVID19 treatment.